groovemonkey/dxhacker/readme.md

 people can call each other
-scripting API is better now (timelines.rb) -- web browsing/history, phone calls, etc. implement getIP() and getHostname() in Network.rb, which take any device identifier and spit out the appropriate form (decoupling!)
+scripting API is better now (timelines.rb) -- web browsing/history, phone calls, etc. implement getIP() and getHostname() in Network.rb, which take any device identifier and spit out the appropriate form (decoupling!) decide how "NSC" (non-story characters) will be modeled: documents and browsing history?
+Anything else? for story scripting: add document creation commands on Computer (for journals, hints, etc.)